 MIT Media Lab alumna Jennifer Broutin Farah named this system SproutIO.
 This soil-free micro garden uses only 2% of water and 40% of the nutrients typically used for soil-grown plants.

 In reality, this soil-free microgarden is a holistic system for growing a wide variety and meaningful quantity of produce for home growers.
 It consists of a growing device, which is a large basin with a curving.
-The device is adjustable lamp attached.
+The device is an adjustable lamp attached.
 There is a replaceable and compostable ‘sIO’ seed that refill growing media, seeds, and nutrients.

-Its software SproutsIOGrow collects and analyzes growth data and controls the system.
+Its software, SproutsIOGrow collects and analyzes growth data and controls the system.
 In short, it includes everything you need to grow with no hidden add-ons all in one thoughtfully designed experience.